Risk Management Framework and System

 The Audit & Supervisory Board and the Internal Audit Department also audit the status of risk management.

-The Oji Group categorizes major risks that may have a material effect on its financial position, etc. into three groups: risks regarding long-term issues, risks associated with its management strategies and risks arising from the execution of business.
-At the same time, the Group takes the following measures to address each risk group.
+The Oji Group identifies major risks that may have a material effect on its financial position, etc., and categorizes them into three groups: risks regarding long-term issues, risks associated with its management strategies, and risks arising from the execution of business.

 Climate change |